syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 hyperlink.Address = "http://www.syncfusion.com";

-hyperlink.ScreenTip = "To know more About SYNCFUSION PRODUCTS go through this link";
+hyperlink.ScreenTip = "To know more about Syncfusion products, go through this link.";

 // Creating a Hyperlink for e-mail.